serokell/blog-posts/Alex and Happy Part 1/article.md

 A dot (`.`) means "match anything but a newline".
 You can also use common escape codes like `\n` which will match a newline.

-An expression between strings, such as `">="`, means that it should only match exactly that string.
-An escaped character like `\?` can also match exactly that character.
+A double-quoted string, such as `">="`, will match exactly the string inside quotes.
+An escaped character like `\?` will match exactly that character.

+You can group regexes by concatenating them or by inserting a pipe (`|`) between them.

+When you concatenate regexes, such as in `[a-z][A-Za-z0-9]*`, it means that Alex should match each set of strings in sequence.
+One example of a language that can be matched by this regex is `myVariable1`.

-You can group regexes with a space or a pipe (`|`) between them.
-A space means that Alex should match each regex successively, while the pipe means that it can alternate between choices, such as `0 (x [0-9a-fA-F]+ | o [0-7]+)`, which is a regex that can match hexadecimal or octal numbers.
+The pipe means that Alex can alternate between choices, such as `0(x[0-9a-fA-F]+ | o[0-7]+)`, which is a regex that can match hexadecimal or octal numbers.

-Parentheses are used to group regexes together.
+Parentheses are used to group regexes together, and Alex ignores white space unless they ere escaped.
+For example, `foo bar` and `foobar` can both be matched only by `foobar`, and you'd write `foo\ bar` in case you'd like to explicitly require a single space between them.

 ### Our first lexer